-What is causing this strange knocking sound?
+What is causing this knocking sound?

-When you quickly turn off your faucet or your washing machine closes its water inlet valve, that momentum has nowhere to go.
+When you turn off your faucet or your washing machine closes its water inlet valve, that momentum has nowhere to go.
 As a result, it slams up against the valve.

-Can water hammer damage your pipes?
+Can these banging noises damage your pipes?

 Yes, water hammer can damage pipes, joints and other supports that hold your pipes together.
-Over time, the increased water pressure and shock waves that occur because of water hammer can loosen the joints and fittings that keep your pipes secured.
-It can also cause small cracks to appear in your pipes.
+Over time, the increased water pressure and shock waves can loosen the joints and fittings that keep your pipes secure.

 As the pipes vibrate from the resulting shock wave, they will pull at the fittings that keep them secured to the wall.

 What causes water hammer?

 These air chambers act like cushions.
 When a sudden surge of water hits the air chamber, the air in the chamber helps to soften the blow.

 Take the following air chamber as an example: